metno/S-ENDA-documentation/source/general_conventions.rst

   * If a function has optional arguments, separate tests for all options should be created
   * Examples should be supported by doctests

+* Discussions regarding the S-ENDA framework are kept in the issue-trackers of relevant git repositories at github or in public gitter chats linked from the respective README files

 There is plenty of more online guides - see, e.g., `<https://opensource.guide/>`_.